All Woman

 "All Woman" is a song recorded by British singer, songwriter and actress Lisa Stansfield for her second album, Real Love (1991).
-It was written by Stansfield, Ian Devaney and Andy Morris, and produced by Devaney and Morris.
-It was released as the second single on 9 December 1991 in the United Kingdom and in early 1992 in the rest of the world.
-The Nick Brandt-directed music video was also released.
+The song was written by Stansfield, Ian Devaney and Andy Morris, and produced by Devaney and Morris.
+It was released by Arista Records as the second single on 9 December 1991 in the United Kingdom and in early 1992 in the rest of the world.
 The song reached number twenty in the United Kingdom.
 In the United States, it peaked at number fifty-six on the Billboard Hot 100, number one on the Hot R&B/Hip-Hop Songs chart and number twenty-one on the Adult Contemporary Singles chart.
+The accompanying music video was directed by Nick Brandt.
 The single's B-side included previously unreleased track, "Everything Will Get Better."
 The latter was remixed by Danny Tenaglia and reached number thirty-six on the Hot Dance Club Songs.

 In 2003, "All Woman" was included on Biography: The Greatest Hits.
 In 2014, the remixes of "Everything Will Get Better" were included on the deluxe 2CD + DVD re-release of Real Love (also on The Collection 1989–2003).

 Composition and lyrics

 Written by Stansfield with Ian Devaney and Andy Morris, the song's lyrics is told from the perspective of a hardworking and long-suffering housewife who is hurt by her husband's insensitive remarks.
 Telling about a typical day in her life, the lyrics starts off describing the end of that day.
 Her man comes home from work, worn and weary, only to snap at the toll the day's labors have taken on her appearance.

 J.D.
 Considine from The Baltimore Sun said about the lyrics, "It's an archetypal romantic confrontation, starting off with tempers flaring and ending with a tender reconciliation.
 And unlike a lot of love songs, it seemed to spring from real life, not fantasy-land."
-Larry Flick from Billboard felt that the lyrics are "poignant".
+Larry Flick from Billboard magazine felt the lyrics are "poignant".
 Clark and DeVaney from Cashbox viewed them as "a cry for renewed love in relationships that have lost their spark and gently reminds us of the complacency trap couples fall into when they start to take each other for granted."
 Dave Sholin from the Gavin Report described the lyrics as a "slice of real life [to] stir human emotions".
-Parry Gettelman from Orlando Sentinel felt the song has the "best lyrics" on the album, "about a woman whose marriage has gone stale: Yes, I look a mess, but I don't love you any less."
+David Quantick from NME felt the song "has a nice sort of determined lyric", while Parry Gettelman from Orlando Sentinel felt it has the "best lyrics" on the album, "about a woman whose marriage has gone stale: Yes, I look a mess, but I don't love you any less."
 Mike Joyce from The Washington Post remarked that they "explore the darker side of a working-class relationship, a portrait that is, by turns, despairing, defiant and optimistic."